-- 14.4 Open space shall be provided through such means as: - a) the dedication of reserve lands, environmental reserves, and public utility - b) the provision of environmental reserve easements, conservation easements, or other easements and rights-of-way; - c) government lands for public use; - d) privately owned land that is accessible to the public; - e) publicly or privately owned stormwater conveyance systems; - privately owned raw water storage systems; - g) land purchases, endowment funds, land swaps, and donations; and - h) other mechanisms as may be approved by the County. - 14.5 Parks and open spaces shall be designed, where appropriate and necessary, to incorporate surface water management infrastructure, including, stormwater facilities and raw water storage, in an aesthetically pleasing manner that also provides a recreational function. - Multi-purpose and joint use sites for schools, 14.6 parks and open spaces, and recreation facilities are encouraged straddling the edge of the open space area, wherever possible. - Parks and open spaces should be designed to provide active connections to the pathway and trail system.
+- 14.4 Existing agricultural, ranching, and residential uses on lands identified as Parks and Open Space are encouraged to continue until the owner deems that development of those lands to another use is desirable, and that use is in accordance with the policies of this Plan. - 14.5 Open space shall be provided through such means as: - a) the dedication of reserve lands, environmental reserves, and public utility lots; - the provision of environmental reserve easements, conservation easements, or other easements and rights-of-way; - c) government lands for public use; - d) privately owned land that is accessible to the public; - e) publicly or privately owned stormwater conveyance systems; - f) privately owned raw water storage systems; - g) land purchases, endowment funds, land swaps, and donations; and - h) other mechanisms as may be approved by the County. - 14.6 Parks and open spaces shall be designed, where appropriate and necessary, to incorporate surface water management infrastructure, including, stormwater facilities and raw water storage, in an aesthetically pleasing manner that also provides a recreational function. - 14.7 Multi-purpose and joint use sites for schools, parks and open spaces, and recreation facilities are encouraged straddling the edge of the open space area, wherever possible.

-- 14.8 The design and construction of parks and open spaces shall be of high quality and adhere to all applicable County standards, guidelines and master plans.
-If higher standards are desired by developers within a local area plan, community levies or optional amenity agreement to allow for enhanced open space maintenance may be considered. - 14.9 The integration of historical resources within parks and open spaces that have been identified or discovered at the local plan stage shall follow provincial regulations and may include indigenous community engagement.
+- 14.8 Parks and open spaces should be designed to provide active connections to the pathway and trail system. - 14.9 The design and construction of parks and open spaces shall be of high quality and adhere to all applicable County standards, guidelines and master plans.
+If higher standards are desired by developers within a local area plan, community levies or optional amenity agreement to allow for enhanced open space maintenance may be considered. - 14.10 The integration of historical resources within parks and open spaces that have been identified or discovered at the local plan stage shall follow provincial regulations and may include indigenous community engagement.